RBL Bank shares rally 7%, Rs 220 next? The worst is over, say stock analysts - RBL Bank shares rally 7%, Rs 220 next? The worst is over, say stock analysts BusinessToday

 RBL Bank shares surged 7 per cent to top the Rs 200 level in Monday's trade, as stock analysts believe the worst might be over for the private lender in terms of asset quality and return on assets (RoAs).
-This is even as RBL Bank's Q4 profit before tax (PBT) came in 4 per cent below the consensus estimates due to net interest income (NII) and provisions miss.
-The bank recorded weak loan growth at 10 per cent YoY due to de-growth in unsecured loans, but analysts expect a recovery ahead.
+This is even as RBL Bank's Q4 profit before tax (PBT) came in 4 per cent below the consensus estimates due to misses on net interest income (NII) and provisions.
+The bank recorded a weak loan growth of 10 per cent YoY due to de-growth in unsecured loans, but analysts expect a recovery ahead.

 On Monday, the stock climbed 7.16 per cent to hit a high of Rs 201.25.
 With this, the stock has gained 28.70 per cent in the past three weeks.
 ICICI Securities said the bank's return on asset (RoA), though muted in Q4, has likely bottomed out.
 It said slippages have eased and are moving towards normalisation.
 It said the RBL Bank has prudently upfronted the provisions with overall provision coverage ratio (PCR) rising to 89 per cent, within which, MFI PCR is 100 per cent.